 At any appearance before the professional conduct committee1 on the review of a conditions of practice order or a suspension order2, the relevant chiropractor3 may be legally represented4.
 At any such appearance, the relevant chiropractor may give evidence and call witnesses, and he and such witnesses may be questioned by the committee5.
-The committee may take the advice of a legal assessor6 and it must secure, unless otherwise agreed by the relevant chiropractor or his representative, that such an assessor is present at any appearance of the relevant chiropractor before the committee; and any legal assessor may with the
+The committee may take the advice of a legal assessor6 and it must secure, unless otherwise agreed by the relevant chiropractor or his representative, that such an assessor is present at any appearance of the relevant chiropractor before the committee; and

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.